Tracy Smith (journalist)

-Tracy Smith is a CBS news correspondent for CBS News Sunday Morning and 48 Hours.
+Tracy Elizabeth Smith (born November 7, 1968) is a CBS news correspondent for CBS News Sunday Morning and 48 Hours.
 Smith is a former Channel One News anchor and correspondent.
-She served as both co-anchor of the Saturday Early Show and a national correspondent for The Early Show from August 2005 through May 2007.
-Smith was succeeded by Maggie Rodriguez.

-Early years
+Early life and education

 Smith was born in Wyoming, Ohio.
-She graduated cum laude with a Bachelor of Science degree from Boston University in 1990.
-She subsequently earned a master's degree in broadcast journalism from the University of Southern California in 1993.
+She graduated cum laude with a Bachelor of Science degree from Boston University's College of Communication in 1990.
+She then earned a master's degree in broadcast journalism from the University of Southern California in 1993.

+Career

+In 2000, Smith joined CBS News covering national and international news events.
+She was a national correspondent for The Early Show and co-anchored the The Saturday Early Show as well as reporting for the CBS Evening News.
+Subsequently, she became a CBS news correspondent for CBS News Sunday Morning and 48 Hours.
+Prior to CBS, Smith was employed as a reporter by KERO-TV, and was a Channel One News anchor and correspondent.

+In April 2015, a Wilbur Award for the best "Television & Cable News: Network or national syndication" was awarded to Smith as correspondent; her husband, John D'Amelio, as producer; and Lauren Barnello, as producer/editor for the CBS Sunday Morning show "Heavenly Voices."

+Personal life

 In August 1993, Smith married CBS News Sunday Morning producer John D'Amelio, with whom she has two children.
-In April 2015, The Wilbur Award for the best "Television & Cable News: Network or national syndication" was awarded to Smith as correspondent; her husband, John D'Amelio, as producer; and Lauren Barnello, as producer/editor for the CBS Sunday Morning show "Heavenly Voices."